Campaigning for better care and support

 Model for pharmacy led supply of gluten-free food

 In recent years there have been several areas of the UK that have run trial gluten-free prescribing schemes led by pharmacists.
+Following a successful trial in Scotland, the scheme was adopted as a permanent service within NHS Scotland from 1 October 2015.
 This means patients have been able to receive their gluten-free food on prescription from pharmacies without the need to see their GP.

-One of our campaigns is to encourage the new NHS commissioning groups, as well as the Welsh and Scottish governments, to look at taking up this type of scheme.
+One of our campaigns is to encourage the NHS commissioning groups, as well as the Welsh government, to look at taking up this type of scheme.
 So far the trials all point towards positive patient feedback as well as a saving of GP time.
-In some areas the results have also shown significant savings to the NHS.